heimlich1024/OD_CopyPasteExternal/README.md

 * Rhino		: Vertices / Polygons (should be a good starting point for someone more experienced to finish it)
 * Sketchup  : Vertices / Polygons (Paste only for now - Initial implementation provided as starting point)
 * 3DsMax 	: Vertices / Poyygons (Initial implementation provided as a starting point)
 * XSI   : Vertices / Polygons / WeightMaps / Morphs
+* ZBrush : Vertices / Polygons / UVs
+* Mari : Vertices / Polygons / UVs (in beta)
 * Others	: Looking for contributors to write implementations for other 3d Apps (see TODO)

 # Installation: